mindspore-ai/docs/docs/mindspore/source_en/features/parallel/operator_parallel.md

 If the two-dimensional matrix is sliced to four nodes, there are four types of slices: simultaneously slices both row and column, replication, row slicing + replication, and column slicing + replication, as shown below:

-Tensor Redistribution is used to handle the conversion between different Tensor Layout, which can convert the Tensor from one layout to another in the cluster.
+Tensor Redistribution is used to handle the conversion between different Tensor Layouts, which can convert the Tensor from one layout to another in the cluster.
 All redistribution operations are decomposed into combinations of operators such as "set communication+split+concat".
 The following two figures illustrate several Tensor Redistribution operations.

 *Figure: Tensor is sliced to redistribution of two nodes*